 Expo offers multiple behaviors for how it should download your JS.
 It can either block the UI with a splash screen or AppLoading component until the new JS is downloaded, or it can immediately show an old version of your JS and download the update in the background.
 The former option is better if your users must have the latest version at all times; the latter option is better if you have a bad internet connection and need to show something right away.

-To enable background JS downloads, set updates.fallbackToCacheTimeout to 0 in app.json.
+To force JS updates to run in the background (rather than synchronously checking and downloading on app start), set updates.fallbackToCacheTimeout to 0 in app.json.
 You can also listen to see when a new version has finished downloading.
 For more information, see Configuring OTA Updates.

 Cache your assets after downloading